isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 managed service providers, and Senior Director at Singapore’s Ministry of Home Affairs.&nbsp;</p>
 <p>Under his leadership, NCS drives innovative cybersecurity solutions and
-partnerships, emphasizing a collaborative ecosystem to address sophisticated cyber threats.
+partnerships, emphasising a collaborative ecosystem to address sophisticated cyber threats.
 Foo is also a key advocate for developing cybersecurity talent, supporting initiatives like the Skills Pathway for Cybersecurity to bridge industry demand.</p>